YashVarpe05/Analytics-Intelligence/README.md

   - Executive summary and recommendations
 - **Responsive Design** - Fully responsive layout that works on all devices
 - **Modern UI** - Dark theme with beautiful gradients and animations using Framer Motion
+- **Fast Deployment** - Quickly install and deploy with minimal configuration

 ## 🛠️ Tech Stack

 ### Frontend

 - **React 18** with TypeScript
 - **Vite** for fast development and building
 - **Tailwind CSS** for styling